Bence7/data-science-task/README.md

             ```bash
             docker build -f ./src/train/Dockerfile --build-arg settings_name=settings.json -t training_image .
             ```

+        3. Run the container with the following parameters:
             ```bash
             docker run -dit --name training_container -v training_volume:/app/outputs training_image /bin/bash
             ```

-        3. Copy the outputs (it contains the model, vectorizer, predictions, metrics) to the local machine.
+        4. Copy the outputs (it contains the model, vectorizer, predictions, metrics) to the local machine.
             ``` bash
             docker cp <container_id>:/app/outputs/ ./outputs
             ```

-        4. Copy the preprocessed data to the local machine.
+        5. Copy the preprocessed data to the local machine.
 In the inference stage, this data will be used.
             ``` bash
             docker cp <container_id>:/app/data/processed ./data/processed
             ```
-    - Alternatively, the train.py script can also be run locally as follows:
+    - Alternatively, the train.py script can also be run locally
-        ``` bash
-        docker cp <container_id>:/app/data/processed ./data/processed
-        ```

 ## Inference
 Once a model has been trained, it can be used to make predictions on new data in the inference stage.
 The inference stage is implemented in `inference/run_inference.py`.